Waerebo 2-Day Tour

 Planning a “Wae Rebo 2 day tour” offers cultural enthusiasts an immersive experience.
 This package includes a trek to the remote village, an overnight stay in a traditional Mbaru Niang, and meals with the locals.
 Prices range from IDR 1,850,000 to 1,900,000 per person.

 Embarking on a Wae Rebo 2-day tour is a journey into the heart of Manggarai culture, offering an authentic encounter with one of Indonesia’s most intriguing traditional villages.
-This expedition is perfect for those who seek cultural depth and adventure, starting from the bustling hub of Labuan Bajo.
+This expedition is perfect for those who seek cultural depth and adventure, starting from the busy hub of Labuan Bajo.
 The tour combines a scenic trek with an overnight stay in the iconic conical houses of Wae Rebo, providing a rare glimpse into the daily lives of the Manggarai people.

 Understanding the Wae Rebo Village Experience